-This virtual seminar will provide an opportunity to discuss some of these issues.
-Our experienced panellists will be:
+This virtual seminar provided an opportunity to discuss some of these issues.
+Our experienced panellists were:

 Álvaro Nistal, Counsel at Volterra Fietta, who will provide an introduction and moderate the seminar.
 A civil and common law lawyer, Mr Nistal advises States, international organisations and private entities on a wide range of public international law matters.
 He regularly represents States and foreign investors in major investment treaty arbitrations.
 He also has represented and provided States in Africa, Latin America, the Middle East and Southeast Asia with legal advice in relation to proceedings before the International Court of Justice.